-Investing in crypto also requires research, but it is done much less often.
+Investing in crypto also requires research, but it is done less often.
 Cryptocurrency investors typically perform a type of fundamental analysis before investing.
-In traditional stocks, fundamental analysis involves studying the financials of a company, such as its income statement, balance sheet, and cash flow statement.
+In traditional stocks, fundamental analysis involves studying a company's financials, such as its income statement, balance sheet, and cash flow statement.
 However, studying the fundamental value of a crypto asset is much trickier.
 There are no earnings or cash flows to analyze.
 Instead, you need to try to determine the fair value of a coin by looking at factors such as the team behind it, the technology, the adoption rate, and overall market conditions.
 Once you have found a project that you believe in, you can set and forget your investment for the most part.
 You may need to stay up-to-date on the latest news if you are worried about a major price change, but other than that, you can relax and let your money grow.

 Another key consideration is risk tolerance.
 Trading crypto is a very risky proposition.
 Prices can swing wildly from one day to the next, and there is always the possibility that you could lose everything you invest, particularly if you use leverage.
 Adopting a good risk management strategy will help you avoid losses and remain profitable over the long term.

 Investing in crypto is also risky, but the risks are generally more long-term.
 For example, you could lose money if the project you invest in fails to deliver on its promises.
 Or, the value of your investment could go down over time if the overall market shrinks.
-To mitigate the risks of investing in crypto you should elaborate a portfolio management strategy and stick to it.
+To mitigate the risks of investing in crypto, you should elaborate a portfolio management strategy and stick to it.

 One perk of trading is the ability to use leverage to increase your profits.
 Leverage is, however, a double-edged sword.
 Using leverage also increases your risk.
 As mentioned before, if the trade goes against you, you could lose more money than you originally invested.
-Markets can quickly turn and force liquidation cascades that can wipe up millions of dollars in value.
-So, it is important to only use leverage if you are comfortable with the risks involved.
+Markets can quickly turn and force liquidation cascades that wipe up millions of dollars in value.
+So, it is important only to use leverage if you are comfortable with the risks involved.

 Crypto investors have some perks available to earn passive income from their holdings.
 These perks include airdrops, yield farming, stacking, and interest-bearing accounts.

-Staking is the practice of committing your cryptocurrency assets to a blockchain network to validate transactions and support the network.
+Staking is committing your cryptocurrency assets to a blockchain network to validate transactions and support the network.
 It's utilized by blockchain networks that employ the proof of stake (PoS) consensus method.
 Users get compensated interest on their stake while they wait for block rewards to be distributed.
 It also has its set of risks, though generally considered a less risky approach than yield farming.